pacaritambo booksHome Pacaritambo: The Machu Picchu Magazine & Native American Bookstore, Native American Mythology & Literature

 by N. Scott Momaday.
 Condition: UNREAD, but not perfect, 1990 HarperPerennial Trade paperback, first printing.
 Light tanning to white cover edges and interior page edges.
 Content: Momaday shapes the ancient Kiowa myth of a boy who turned into a bear into a timeless American classic.
 He juxtaposes Indian lore and Wild West legend (Billy the Kid) into a hypnotic, often lyrical contemporary novel - the story of Lock Setman, known as Set, a Native American raised far from the reservation by his adoptive father.
 Set feels a strange aching in his soul and, returning to tribal lands for the funeral of his grandmother, is drawn irresistibly to the fabled bear-boy.
 When he meets Greay, a beautiful young medicine woman with a visionary gift, his world is turned upside down.
 Here is a magical saga of one man's tormented search for his identity - a quintessentially American novel, and a great one.
 [1 copy available]

 $ 2.19 + $ 3.09 media shipping.
-International shipping available - please use the drop-down menu.
+International shipping available.

 Price: $ 2.19